April Regulatory Bulletin

 - A copy of our short form Privacy Notice is available for your use here

 - Click here (external link) to see the ICO guidelines on ‘Right to be Informed’

 ACTION: Hiscox will require you to update each policy schedule that you issue to contain the new Hiscox short form FPN.

 Data subject rights

 Individuals will have increased rights to request access to their data, to ask it be erased, or to limit its use.
 All with specific time limits for response.

-- In the event Hiscox receive a legitimate data subject request for an individual whose data you have processed on our behalf, we may contact the person specified within your contract as the business representative
+- In the event Hiscox receive a legitimate data subject request that requires your action, we will contact the person specified within your contract as the business representative with any required action

-- If you receive a request direct from the data subject you must notify us as soon as possible and within 24 hours, providing the necessary information for us to respond within regulatory timeframes
+- Where you process data on our behalf, if you receive a request directly from the data subject you must notify us within 1 working day, providing the necessary information for us to respond within regulatory timeframes

 Click here (external link) to visit the ICO website for more information about individuals rights under the GDPR.

 Hiscox is making some changes to the way we communicate to ensure the continued protection of our customer’s personal data.